Gabi-Gindoff/PITA-repository/Docs/LivingDoc.md

 ## How to Build the System
-1. Once you have a new terminal opened (using the steps above found in the getting started section), you can proceed to build the system.
+Once you have a new terminal opened (using the steps above found in the getting started section), you can proceed to build the system.
 All of the following steps are to be done using this terminal.

-2. First, enter the command “cd flask_db_app” - changes the directory to where the poetry.toml file is installed
-3. Next, “pip install poetry” - this command installs poetry to be able to run the poetry install command.
-4. Lastly, “poetry install” - this command downloads all the dependencies from the poetry.lock file.
+Copy and paste the following code into the terminal:
 ```bash
    cd flask_db_app
    pip install poetry